Mrjaggu/s2w/README.md

 ## 3 Package your code
 <br>
-The last thing is to create setup.py in the project root directory.
-This file contains all meta-information about the package.
+The last thing is to create setup.py in the project root directory.<br>
+This file contains all meta-information about the package. <br>
 It can be very large, but for our purposes (at this moment) a few lines are sufficient:
 <br>
 Very last thing to do is to install our package.
-To do this type following (in project root): pip install -e .
+To do this type following (in project root):<br>
+pip install -e .<br>
 There is no magic: instead of package name we provide a dot which means “install current directory”.
 The -e switch makes it installed in development mode.
 This basically means that every change in package source will be immediately reflected in installed version — there would be no need to reinstall it after making changes.
-You can see your package after executing pip list:
+You can see your package after executing<br> pip list: